 I know.
 I know.
 Boiling eggs is not hard.
 It’s actually easy, but with Instant Pot Hard Boiled Eggs, there is no guesswork.
 They come out perfect every time–even better, they peel easily.

-The key is the 5-5-5 process.
+The key is the 5-5-5 Method.

 What that translates to is:

-- 5-minutes on Manual (high)
+Cook Time: 5-minutes on Manual (high)

-- 5-minutes Natural Pressure Release
+5-minutes Natural Release

-- 5-minutes in ice water
+5-minutes in ice water

 Just add your eggs to the Instant Pot.
 I use the trivet.

-Pour one cup water into the pot.
+Pour one cup of water into the pot.

 Close the lid, set for 5 minutes at high pressure.